Valuative invariants for large classes of matroids: Introduction

 \subsection{Outline}

 The first of our contributions is establishing a language that allows us to describe the class of split matroids in a new and purely combinatorial way.
-The gadget we introduce is the notion of ``cusp'' of a subset of the ground set of a matroid.
+The gadget we utilize is the notion of ``cover'' of a subset of the ground set of a matroid.
+Put succinctly, for a subset $A$ of a matroid $\M$ on $E$, we define $\cover(A) = \{S\subseteq E : |S| = \rk(\M)\, \text{ and } |S\cap A|\geq \rk(A) + 1\}$.
 This allows us to extend the terminology and results of \cite[Section 3]{ferroni-nasr-vecchi}.
-We define the central notion of ``stressed subsets'' of a matroid.
+We combine this with the new and central notion of ``stressed subsets'' of a matroid.
 A subset $A\subseteq E$ of the ground set of a matroid $\M$ is said to be \emph{stressed} if both the restriction $\M|_A$ and the contraction $\M/A$ are uniform matroids.
-One of the motivations for our exposition is to highlight that it indeed generalizes and extends the constructions and results of \cite{ferroni-nasr-vecchi}.
+One of the motivations for our exposition is to highlight that it indeed generalizes and extends the constructions and results of \cite{ferroni-nasr-vecchi} by applying some insights of \cite{joswig-schroter}.

 The following theorem, although elementary, lays a robust groundwork for our later constructions.